Chams: 20th century

-During the Vietnam War, a sizable number of Chams migrated to Peninsular Malaysia, where they were granted sanctuary by the Malaysian government out of sympathy for fellow Muslims; most of them have now assimilated with Malay cultures.
+During the Vietnam War, a sizeable number of Chams migrated to Peninsular Malaysia, where they were granted sanctuary by the Malaysian government out of sympathy for fellow Muslims; most of them have now assimilated with Malay cultures.
+The integrated community who self identifies as Melayu Champa ("Champa Malay") has dabbled into trades of agarwood, clothing (especially in Kelantan) and fishery (in coastal Pahang) from their arrival in the late 1970s to the 80s.

-The Cham community suffered a major blow during the Cambodian genocide perpetrated by Democratic Kampuchea.
-The Khmer Rouge targeted ethnic minorities like Chinese, Thai, Lao, Vietnamese and Cham people, though the Cham suffered the largest death toll in proportion to their population.
-Around 80,000 to 100,000 Cham out of a total Cham population of 250,000 people in 1975, died in the genocide.
+The Cham community suffered a major blow during the Cambodian genocide in Democratic Kampuchea.
+The Khmer Rouge targeted ethnic minorities like Chinese, Thai, Lao, Vietnamese and the Cham people, though the Chams suffered the largest death toll in proportion to their population.
+Around 80,000 to 100,000 Chams out of a total Cham population of 250,000 people in 1975, died in the genocide.

 21st century

-The Cham in Vietnam are officially recognized by the Vietnamese government as one of 54 ethnic groups.
+The Chams in Vietnam are officially recognised by the Vietnamese government as one of 54 ethnic groups.
 There has also been wide-reaching recognition of the historical Champa Kingdom.

-An attempt at Salafist expansion among the Cham in Vietnam has been halted by Vietnamese government controls; however, the loss of the Salafis among Chams has been to the benefit of Tablighi Jamaat.
+An attempt at Salafist expansion among the Chams in Vietnam has been halted by Vietnamese government controls; however, the loss of the Salafis among Chams has been to the benefit of Tablighi Jamaat.

-The Muslim Acehnese people of Aceh, Sumatra, Indonesia, are the descendants of Cham refugees who fled after defeat by the Vietnamese polity in the 15th century.
+There is evidence that some Acehnese people of Aceh, Sumatra, Indonesia are descendants of Cham refugees who fled after defeat by the Vietnamese polity in the 15th century.